vascokk/spark/docs/running-on-mesos.md

 If you like to run the `MesosClusterDispatcher` with Marathon, you need to run the `MesosClusterDispatcher` in the foreground (i.e: `bin/spark-class org.apache.spark.deploy.mesos.MesosClusterDispatcher`).

-From the client, you can submit a job to Mesos cluster by running `spark-submit` and specifying the master URL to the URL of the `MesosClusterDispatcher` (e.g: mesos://dispatcher:7077).
-You can view driver statuses on the Spark cluster Web UI.
+From the client, you can submit a job to Mesos cluster by running `spark-submit` and specifying the master URL to the URL of the `MesosClusterDispatcher` (e.g: mesos://dispatcher:7077 or mesos-ssl://dispatcher:7077).
+You can view driver statuses on the
+Spark cluster Web UI.
+Use `mesos-ssl://` if the dispatcher is configured with `spark.ssl.enabled=true`.

 For example:
 {% highlight bash %}